The easiest alternative to Microsoft Project online

 Select the person and/or other resource responsible for each task from the dropdown in the Resource Names column to assign the work.

 Save your new Microsoft Project file to your computer in .mpp format.
-Be sure to do this anytime you update your gantt chart.
+Be sure todo this anytime you update your gantt chart.

 Here’s a quick look at the most common reasons project managers switch from Microsoft Project to an online alternative like TeamGantt.